ngraczykowski/iris-root/organization-name-agent/README.md

 Basic application configuration for running agent.
 Example configuration is stored in config directory.

+### Files

 * application.yaml - configuration for external integrations, such as agent exchange or data source

 * reduction-rules.yaml - configuration for [scores reduction](#scores-reduction)

-* name-preconditions.yaml - configuration of name preconditions necessary to get full solutions range
+* name-preconditions.yaml - configuration of name preconditions necessary to get full solutions range for [scores reduction](#scores-reduction)

-While starting agent, you can indicate config directory.
+### Source

+Default configuration directory is `./config/`.
+It can be changed by:
+* environment variable `AGENT_CONFIGURATION_DIR`
+* argument `-c` or `--configuration-dirs` while starting the agent

 Currently there is no way to use different configuration in one running agent.

 <a name="resources"/>